-Exploration of transitional life events in individuals with Friedreich ataxia: implications for genetic counseling
+Exploration of transitional life events in individuals with Friedreich's ataxia: implications for genetic counseling

 By White VB, Leib JR, Farmer JM, Biesecker BB.